Northern Ireland contractors say construction market is static

 Political instability, government red tape and bureaucracy remain key issues for surveyed contractors in our latest Northern Ireland market intelligence survey.
-Combined with the risk of potential tariffs, people movement implications and supply programme risks, the road ahead remains challenging.

 Our survey results are mixed, with a majority of surveyed contractors viewing the market as static.
 Surveyed contractors are also indicating marginal improvements in their operating capacity but additional capability and appetites for opportunities remain high.